almugabo/maths_Secondary/S2/Review_S2_Algebra.md

 - Plotting points on a graph (ordered pairs)
 - The concept of a slope.
 - The slope-intercept form (linear equation)
+- Interpreting and understanding the significance of the slope and intercept.
 - *graphing non-linear equation*

 ### 7. Word Problems in Algebra
 - Translating word problems into algebraic expressions and equations.
 - Solving word problems.